 A labyrinth is a single path — unlike a maze, there are no intersections or choices to make.
 Start at the entrance and continue on the path as it winds toward the center, at whatever pace you’re most comfortable, giving space to any ahead of you.

 Allow at least 30-40 minutes to complete the labyrinth (entrance-to-center and then back out again at a medium-slow pace).
 This allows for four or five minutes in the center for prayer, but please take as much time as you’d like at the center: it can be a very meaningful experience, and not one to be rushed.
-(If you walk the labyrinth at a medium-fast pace, you can complete the labyrinth in 15 to 30 minutes.
+(If you walk the labyrinth at a medium-fast pace, you can complete the labyrinth in 20 to 30 minutes.
 This allows for two or three minutes in the center for prayer.
-If you walk the labyrinth at a very slow pace, you can expect to enjoy a labyrinth experience that can easily last an hour or longer.)
+If you walk the labyrinth at a very slow pace, you can expect to enjoy a labyrinth experience that can easily last 45minutes, an hour, or longer.)

 Excerpts from 2008 Labyrinth Project Blogposts, Paul Soupiset